TraceabilityInternet/TraceabilityDriver/README.md

 # Configuration
 The Traceability Driver is configured using environment variables.
-These environment variables can be configured within a docker compose file for local development, or in a cloud environment where the container is deployed.
+These environment variables can be configured within a docker compose file for local development or in a cloud environment where the container is deployed.

 ## Local Development
 A docker compose file is recommended for local development.